Park Hoon-jung: Collaborators

-Park has a history of collaborations with various talented individuals in the film industry.
-For instance, he has frequently worked with film editor Kim Chang-ju on several projects, including The Tiger (2015), V.I.P.
+Park has established a recurring creative circle within the film industry, characterized by long-term partnerships with several key technical collaborators.
+He has maintained a consistent creative shorthand with film editor Kim Chang-ju on several projects, including The Tiger (2015), V.I.P.
 (2017), The Witch: Part 1.
 The Subversion (2018).

-Park halso collaborated with cinematographer Chung Chung-hoon.
-The pair first worked together on The Unjust (2010) and have since collaborated on the film New World (2011).
-Chung is known for his exceptional use of lighting and camera work, and his visual style has been a strong match for Park's films.
-Park also collaborated with cinematographer Kim Young-ho.
-They work together on V.I.P.
+His visual style has been further defined by his work with cinematographers Chung Chung-hoon and Kim Young-ho.
+While Chung provided the distinct lighting and camerawork for The Unjust (2010) and have since collaborated on the film New World (2011), Kim Young-ho has lensed the majority of Park's later filmography, including V.I.P.
 (2017), The Witch: Part 1.
 The Subversion (2018), Night in Paradise (2021), The Witch: Part 2.
 The Other One (2022), and The Tyrant (2024).

-Music director Mowg is another frequent collaborator of Park's, starting with their work on I Saw the Devil (2010).
-They have continued to work together on V.I.P.
-(2017), The Witch: Part 1.
-The Subversion (2018), Night in Paradise (2021), The Witch: Part 2.
+The auditory identity of Park's filmography is largely the work of music director Mowg.
+Their partnership began with the thriller I Saw the Devil (2010) and has extended through nearly all of Park's subsequent projects, including Night in Paradise (2021), The Witch: Part 2.
 The Other One (2022), The Childe (2023), and The Tyrant (2024).

-Park is known for frequently casting the same actors, with Park Hee-soon being one of his most frequent collaborators.
-Park has appeared in three of Kim's directed feature-length films: The Showdown (2011), V.I.P.
+Park is also known for frequently relies on a familiar ensemble of actors.
+Park Hee-soon is among his most prolific collaborators, appearing in three directed features: The Showdown (2011), V.I.P.
 (2017), and The Witch: Part 1.
 The Subversion (2018).
-Choi Min-sik is another actor who has worked with Park on multiple occasions, appearing in Park's debut as a screenwriter, I Saw the Devil (2010), as well as two feature films where Park served as the director: New World (2011) and The Tiger (2015).
+Choi Min-sik has been a foundational figure in Park's career, starring in his screenwriting debut, I Saw the Devil (2010), before reuniting for the Park-directed features New World (2011) and The Tiger (2015).